aurielfournier/aurielfournier.github.io/_posts/2015-06-22-field-tech-applications.md

 I hate interviewing people, I feel really awkward about it, and I try to make it painless.
 Not everyone feels this way and interviews can be _rough_.

-Many interviews for field jobs are over the phone, or skype, its a seasonal position so they aren't going to fly you out or anything.
+Many interviews for field jobs are over the phone, or video call, its a seasonal position so they aren't going to fly you out or anything.

 ### Tips for Phone interviews
 - Have a pad of paper in front of you (so you can make notes if you have questions while they are talking and you can fidget if you are nervous, also good for writing down bullet points of things you want to mention)